atom/github/docs/rfcs/XXX-pull-request-review.md

 Review progress is indicated for open pull requests listed in the GitHub panel.
 The pull request corresponding to the checked out branch gets special treatment in it's own section at the top of the list.

 <img width="339" alt="slack_-_github" src="https://user-images.githubusercontent.com/7910250/46391240-ad4e9a00-c690-11e8-904b-e4cfd2c0f667.png">
-Note: Change "Current pull request"
+Note: Change "Current pull request" to "Checked out pull request"

 Clicking a pull request in the list opens a `PullRequestDetailItem` in the workspace center.